grafbase/gateway-hooks-demo/README.md

-# Authorization with Grafbase Gateway hooks
+# HTTP and logging with gateway hooks

-This is an example how to implement custom authorization hooks with Grafbase Gateway federation.
-Read more on the hooks from the [gateway hooks documentation](https://grafbase.com/docs/self-hosted-gateway/hooks), and on the directive from the [@authorized directive documentation](https://grafbase.com/docs/federation/federation-directives#authorized).
+In this example we show how to run async HTTP requests and write logs from gateway hooks.

 ## The components of this example

-- `authorized-subgraph` has a simple subgraph server
+- `authorized-subgraph` has a simple subgraph server, with a dumb endpoint we can call from the hooks
 - `demo-hooks` contains the code for WebAssembly hooks as a Rust project
 - `federated-schema.graphql` is the federated GraphQL schema
 - `grafbase.toml` has the configuration for the Grafbase Gateway